 Uzbekistan is a doubly landlocked country located in Central Asia that borders the countries of Afghanistan, Kazakhstan, Kyrgyzstan, Tajikistan, and Turkmenistan.
-Uzbekistan has a varied landscape that includes a rolling sandy desert, mountains along Tajikistan and the Aral Sea in the west.
-The government system is a republic; authoritarian presidential rule, with little power outside the executive branch.
-The chief of state is the President and the head of government is the Prime Minister.
-Uzbekistan has a mixed economy in which there is limited private freedom but the economy remains highly controlled by the government.
+Uzbekistan has a varied landscape that includes a rolling sandy desert, mountains along the border with Tajikistan, and the Aral Sea in the west.
+The government system is a republic under authoritarian presidential rule, with little power outside the executive branch; the chief of state is the president, and the head of government is the prime minister.
+Uzbekistan has a mixed economy in which there is limited private freedom, but the economy remains highly controlled by the government.

 Select variable and countries to compare in table format.

 Uzbekistan: U.S. Commercial Service - Country Commercial Guide

 Uzbekistan: U.S. Department of State - Country Travel Information